mdn/data/css/at-rules.md

 [data](https://github.com/mdn/data/blob/master/css/at-rules.json) |
 [schema](https://github.com/mdn/data/blob/master/css/at-rules.schema.json)

-An [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) is a CSS statement beginning with an at sign (@) and instructs CSS how to behave.
-There are several available identifiers for what CSS should do in certain situations.
+An [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) is a CSS statement beginning with an at sign (@) that instructs CSS how to behave.
+There are several available identifiers defining what CSS should do in certain situations.

 ## Structure for simple at-rules